 Between assisted living and memory care, Jessica’s commitment to ensuring fulfillment and purpose for residents in their later years has aligned perfectly with The Hearth’s core values.
 “My number one goal here is to ensure that all residents are being provided the opportunity to experience a meaningful life with personalized activities based on their interests,” she explains.

-One of the things I enjoy most about my job is being able to brighten residents’ days even in the simplest of ways.
+What I enjoy most about my job is being able to brighten residents’ days even in the simplest of ways.
 I focus on reminding residents what they’re capable of.
-That’s something I’ve been passionate about since the start of my career.Jessica Buck, director of community life at The Hearth at Drexel
+That’s something I’ve been passionate about since the start of my career.Jessica Buck, Director of Community Life at The Hearth at Drexel

 Jessica explains that within The Hearth’s close-knit community, residents have the opportunity to choose their unique lifestyle.
 “You don’t get that in a lot of bigger retirement communities,” she says.
 “Here at The Hearth, we create diverse programs based on each resident’s unique interests.
 Whatever the resident wants to do, I have the opportunity to provide that for them,” Jessica affirms.
 “There’s no cookie-cutter here,” she laughs.
 “We have personalized activities that build meaningful lives.”

-Whether residents are participating in flower arranging classes, or exploring different facets of history with lectures led by professional historians, they certainly have plenty of options.
+Whether residents are participating in flower arranging classes, or exploring different facets of history with lectures led by professional historians, they certainly have plentiful opportunities for engagement and fun.
 With activities like wine glass painting, horticultural classes, music therapy, silk making, weekly exercise classes, and more, the opportunities to promote residents’ physical and emotional well-being are seemingly endless.
-And if there’s a new activity residents would like to try, Jessica and The Hearth’s team of staff explore how to make it happen.
+And if there’s a new activity residents would like to try, Jessica and The Hearth’s team explore how to make it happen.